Types of Testosterone Blood Tests- How to Chose Best One?

 The test doesn’t look at the testosterone bound to SHBG because this type is biologically inactive as it has a high binding affinity.

-On the other hand, weakly bounded testosterone is usually derived from albumin, and it has a low affinity which means that it can quickly dissociate and become available for interaction.
+On the other hand, weakly bound testosterone is usually derived from albumin, and it has a low affinity which means that it can quickly dissociate and become available for interaction.

 This test doesn’t have any upper limit for either type of testosterone such as free, total and bioavailable.